-The Kings Chamber measures 10.45 meters by 5.20 meters, and is 5.80 meters high and is made entirely of pink granite.
-It had to be built to resist an enormous amount of pressure from the masonry above it.
-It is a great feat of architecture as its flat roof (composed of nine huge granite blocks) supports over four hundred tons of masonry.
+The King’s Chamber measures 10.45 meters by 5.20 meters, is 5.80 meters high, and is made entirely of pink granite.
+It had to be built to resist an enormous amount of pressure from the masonry above.
+It is a great feat of architecture, as its flat roof (composed of nine huge granite blocks) supports over four hundred tons of masonry.
 In order to achieve this, the builders constructed five relieving chambers.
 In the four thousand years since their creation, only one small crack has developed in the ceiling slabs near the south wall.

-The relief chambers of the Kings Chamber are only a few feet high.
-The sides are constructed from limestone and granite and ceilings from roughly cut blocks of pink granite.
+The relief chambers of the King’s Chamber are only a few feet high.
+The sides are constructed from limestone and granite, and the ceilings from roughly cut blocks of pink granite.
 The higher chambers have saddle shaped ceilings to help bear the weight.
 The chambers were never meant to be seen, and so the builders left marks which have been preserved.
-Petrie claimed to have discovered a cattle census of the seventeenth year of Khufu´s reign.
+Petrie claimed to have discovered a cattle census of the seventeenth year of Khufu’s reign.
 There is also quite a quantity of graffiti, left by more modern visitors, including; Nathanial Davison (an eighteenth century diplomat), Lord Nelson, Duke Wellington, Lady Ann Arbuthnot, and Patrick Campbell (Scottish diplomat and amateur archaeologist).

 There are also the remains of a number of drill holes which the masons tried to smooth over, but could not fully remove.